oegedijk/dash_oop_components/README.md

 Plotly's [dash](dash.plotly.com) is an awesome library that allows you to build rich interactive data driven web apps with pure python code.
 However the default style of dash apps is quite declarative, which for large projects can lead to code that becomes unwieldy, hard to maintain, and hard to collaborate on.

-This library provides three object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.
+This library provides a number object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.

 It includes:
 - `DashFigureFactory`: a wrapper for your data/plotting functionality, keeping data/plotting logic